 Buying and using a small beginner’s telescope.

-The Jodrell Bank Centre for Astrophysics website provides advice on buying and using telescopes and binoculars, and either of these 7×50 mm or 10X50 mm Porro prism binoculars would be good choices.
+The Jodrell Bank Centre for Astrophysics website provides good advice on buying and using telescopes and binoculars, and either of these 7×50 mm or 10X50 mm Porro prism binoculars would be good choices.
 The Go Stargazing website Which telescope is best for beginners page has useful information and Wes Stone has also created a good amateur astronomers website that includes a helpful beginners page entitled So you bought a small telescope…. (or planning to buy one), where small is defined as refractors with objective lens diameters between 50 & 90 mm, and reflectors with mirror diameters between 75 & 110 mm.
 Advice is given on what features are important, e.g. a sturdy mount to minimise vibration/shaking, and what features should be discounted, e.g. unrealistically high magnification.
-As a rule of thumb, under typical UK seeing conditions a magnification upto 10-12 X per 10 mm (25-30 X per inch) of aperture is realistic, and with premium optics – v expensive & perfect seeing conditions – very rare in UK, upto 20 X per 10 mm (50 X per inch) may be possible.
+As a rule of thumb, under typical UK seeing conditions a magnification upto 10-12 X per 10 mm (25-30 X per inch) of aperture is realistic, and with premium optics – v expensive & perfect seeing conditions – very rare in the UK, upto 20 X per 10 mm (50 X per inch) may be possible.
 This link enables you to calculate the resultant magnification, exit pupil, and true field of view, when the aperture diameter, focal length (or focal ratio) of a telescope and eyepiece focal length and field of view are submitted.
 Most telescopes are supplied with two eyepieces, usually, a 25 mm and 10mm focal length, and often with a 2X Barlow lens that effectively doubles the number of magnifications available.
-Having bought your telescope, keeping the optical surfaces of the objective lenses, mirrors, eyepieces and filters clean is important, and advice on how to do this without damaging them can be found here.
+Having bought your telescope, keeping the optical surfaces of the objective lenses, mirrors, eyepieces, and filters clean is important.
+Lens wipes for glasses are suitable, and further advice about cleaning them can be found here.

 What’s up there to look at?

 The easiest and brightest object to start observing for beginners is the Moon, and this interactive lunar map should help identify its major features.
 To see the daily Moonrise, Moonset, and meridian crossing times for the month in the Merseyside region, click here, (click any day for more details), and for details of lunar eclipses click here.
-The ideal time for observing planets is when they are closest to the earth (either inferior conjunction for inner planets or opposition for outer planets), and conversely the worst time is when they are furthest away (either superior conjunction for inner planets or conjunction for outer planets).
+The ideal time for observing planets is when they are closest to the earth (either inferior conjunction for inner planets or opposition for outer planets), and conversely, the worst time is when they are furthest away (either superior conjunction for inner planets or conjunction for outer planets).
 The diagram illustrates the key relationships of the planets wrt the earth (Image Credit: Wmheric), and this link shows their current positions in the solar system.

-To safely observe the sun it’s important to never look directly at it through a telescope or its finderscope, binoculars, or any type of magnifying lens, because to do so will result in immediate permanent damage to your eye(s).
-The best, and safest way to observe the sun, is to remove the finderscope and securely place a metallised glass solar filter with a blocking factor of ~100,000 over the aperture, as this afocal photograph taken with an i-phone through a 32 mm eyepiece on a 5″ Maksutov Cassegrain telescope illustrates.
+To safely observe the Sun it’s important to never look directly at it through a telescope or its finderscope, binoculars, or any type of magnifying lens because to do so will result in immediate permanent damage to your eye(s).
+The best and safest way to observe the Sun is to remove the finderscope and securely place a metallised glass solar filter with a blocking factor of ~100,000 over the aperture, as this afocal photograph was taken with an i-phone through a 32 mm eyepiece on a 5″ Maksutov-Cassegrain telescope illustrates.
 With a magnification of ~ 50 or more, sunspots can be seen as the dark spots on the photo confirms.
 The next transit of Mercury that can be seen in the Liverpool area, begins at 07.34am and ends at 11.08am on the 13/11/2032.

 What else might I need?